Ludger Wöste: Education and career

-Wöste studied physics and electrical engineering at the RWTH Aachen University from 1965 and physics at the University of Bonn from 1968 with a diploma from Herbert Walther in 1972 (deflection of a sodium atom beam in the radiation field of a dye laser) and from 1973 to 1978 as an assistant to Ernst Schumacher at the University of Bern, where he received his doctorate in 1978 (mass selective laser spectroscopy on metal atom clusters).
-As a postdoc he was with Richard N. Zare at Stanford University until 1980, where he worked on laser chemistry (reactions on optically oriented molecules) and then he was until 1987 project manager (photodynamic behavior of metal clusters) and lecturer at the École polytechnique fédérale de Lausanne, and from 1981 as head of research for laser applications.
+Wöste studied physics and electrical engineering at the RWTH Aachen University from 1965, then physics at the University of Bonn from 1968.
+He completed his diploma under Herbert Walther in 1972, on the deflection of a sodium atom beam in the radiation field of a dye laser.

+From 1973 to 1978 he worked as an assistant to Ernst Schumacher at the University of Bern, receiving his doctorate in 1978 for work on mass selective laser spectroscopy on metal atom clusters.
+He then spent time as a postdoc with Richard N. Zare at Stanford University until 1980, studying laser chemistry (reactions on optically oriented molecules).

+From 1980 to 1987 he was a project manager (photodynamic behavior of metal clusters) and lecturer at the École polytechnique fédérale de Lausanne, serving as head of research for laser applications from 1981.
 In 1984, he was a visiting professor at the Aimé Cotton Laboratory of the University of Paris-Sud, where he studied the transition from non-conducting to conducting metal in mercury clusters.

-From 1989 he was a professor at the Free University of Berlin and from 2007 to 2008 he was dean of the physics department.
+From 1989 he was a professor at the Free University of Berlin, and from 2007 to 2008 he served as dean of the physics department.
 Since 2014 he has been Wilhelm and Else Heraeus Senior Professor for new teaching concepts in physics.